Your home is a haven where you can rest and take shelter from the harmful elements. But there are instances when your home can make you sick instead.

 Be on a lookout for these poor air quality symptoms.
 These signs can help you prevent any complications from happening.
 Take action upon noticing these signs and improve the quality of life indoors.

-1. Coughing and Difficulty Breathing
+1. Coughing or Difficulty Breathing

 Coughing is one of the most prevalent poor air quality symptoms that you could encounter, along with difficulty breathing.